g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 group talking mostly to itself.
 Smucker quotes Frederick Miller:
 > members may develop such strong cohesion among themselves that outsiders become unwelcome.
 In prolonged interaction,
 > a group may develop an ideology that is internally coherent but virtually unintelligible to recruits and outsiders
-> who do not share all of the member's assumptions.
+> who do not share all of the member's assumptions. ...
+[S]uch groups have little chance of growing or increasing their

-> such groups have little chance of growing or increasing their influence.
-Most strikingly, they may lose interest in
+> influence.
+Most strikingly, they may lose interest in such things, contenting themselves with maintaining their
-> such things, contenting themselves with maintaining their encapsulated existence.
+> encapsulated existence.

-As I read this chapter (especially this last section), I kept coming back to how strongly I felt the parallels were to the security world.
+As I read this chapter (especially this last section), I kept coming back to how strong I felt the parallels were to the security world.
 "Hacker" feels to me to be as much an identity as "anti-war protestor", with all the positive (feeling of belonging, unity of internal and external identity, etc) and negative (talking to ourselves, taking actions that only the group cares about) aspects of that.
 Personally, part of the reason I keep coming to the smaller conferences like Shmoocon is the sense of community and "belonging" that come with the conference.

 I was especially struck by this when talking with someone who was new to the industry.
-They were looking through the Infosec memes accounts on Twitter to try to get a feel for the industry, and were absolutely baffled.
+They were looking through the Infosec memes accounts on Twitter to try to get a feel for the industry and were absolutely baffled.
 They were struggling to understand what the jokes were even about, never mind why they would be funny.
 They felt like they needed 5 years of experience in the industry to even get the jokes.
 If it takes years of experience to even get the random shitposts on Twitter, how much of our industry conversation is just talking to ourselves?
 I think it's probably